lisongxu/CSCE156-Lab-DB-Basic/readme.md

 ## 3. Activities

-Type the following MySQL statements.
+Type and execute the following MySQL statements.

 Note that after typing each statement, please click the icon highlighted in the red box to execute the statement.
 Also note that if MySQL Workbench does not find any error in a statement, there is a blue dot before the statement.
 <p align="center">